 We pay a lot of bills every month.
-While some of them help our credit scores, there are others that don’t help our credit scores, even when they’re paid on time.
+While some of them help our credit scores, there are others that don’t help them, even when they’re paid on time.
 Monthly cell phone payments fit into the latter category.

 Why Timely Cell Phone Payments Don’t Help Your Credit Score

-That means that no matter how many times you make your cell phone payment on time, it won’t help your credit score since the payments aren’t reported to the credit bureaus.
+Cell phone providers usually don't report regular payments to the credit bureaus, even though they check your credit score to decide whether to approve you for a phone contract or an installment plan for a new phone.
+No matter how many times you make your cell phone payment on time, it won’t help your credit score, since the cell phone company is not reporting your on-time payments to the credit bureaus.
 It seems a little unfair that your credit is used to make a decision about a financial obligation that can’t help your credit.

-New Cell Phone Applications & Late Payments Can Hurt Your Score
+New Cell Phone Applications and Late Payments Can Hurt Your Score

-While timely cell phone payments don’t help your credit score, late payments can.
-Just one or two late payments typically won’t hurt your credit, as long as you catch up on the past due amount before your contract is terminated and your former carrier turns your account over to collections.
+While timely cell phone payments don’t help your credit score, late payments can hurt it.
+Just one or two late payments typically won’t hurt your credit, as long as you catch up on the past-due amount before your contract is terminated and your former carrier turns your account over to collections.

-If you stop making cell phone payments and your account is subsequently closed, the cell phone carrier may send your account to a collection agency for payment.
-The collection wiill be listed on your credit report and will severely hurt your credit score.
-You could also hurt your credit score if you terminate your contract prematurely or disconnect your services without completely paying the early termination fee or the balanace remaining on your phone.
+If you stop making cell phone payments, and your account is subsequently closed, the carrier may send your account to a collection agency for payment.
+The collection will be listed on your credit report and will severely hurt your credit score.
+You could also hurt your credit score if you terminate your contract prematurely or disconnect your services without completely paying the early termination fee or the balance remaining on your phone.

-If you want to see which types of accounts are included on your credit report, you can order a free copy through AnnualCreditReport.com.
+If you want to see which types of accounts are included in your credit report, you can order a free copy through AnnualCreditReport.com.

 What credit score do you need to qualify for a phone plan?